-We did find that all the standard GoDaddy website themes (300+) can be outfitted with e-commerce, making it one of the most flexible platforms in terms of themes.
+We found that all the standard GoDaddy website themes (300+) can be outfitted with e-commerce, making it one of the most flexible platforms in terms of themes.
 Also, there are analytics features included and your e-store can be integrated with Google Analytics.
-We did find, however, that GoDaddy’s interior analytics were not as good as other e-commerce providers.
+We found, however, that GoDaddy's interior analytics were not as good as other e-commerce providers.

 GoDaddy also has some pretty good product placement features.
 In addition to the unlimited number of products you can place, there are also some sortable features that make it useful from a marketing standpoint:

-We did have some questions about GoDaddy’s security, but these were answered in the support page of the website.
-GoDaddy does offer a shared SSL certificate for their e-commerce stores.
+We did have some questions about GoDaddy's security, but these were answered in the support page of the website.
+GoDaddy offers a shared SSL certificate for its e-commerce stores.
 You can set administrator privileges for users who access different sections of your store.
-Finally, GoDaddy is very PCI compliant.
+Finally, GoDaddy is PCI compliant.

 Payment with GoDaddy is also easy.
 You can easily integrate credit card payments (Visa, American Express, Discover, MasterCard) and PayPal as payment gateways for your customers.

-We did have some concerns about GoDaddy.
+We do have some concerns about GoDaddy.
 GoDaddy is not very scalable.
-While they charge a nice flat rate for their monthly services, there were no options for upgrading or downgrading your service.
+While it charges a nice flat rate for its monthly services, there were no options for upgrading or downgrading your service.

 There were also some issues with reporting.
 For example, we couldn't find support for customized reports for sales.
 There are some great reporting tools, including the dashboard, but we found that users might need to depend more heavily upon Google Analytics to get a good picture of what is going on with their GoDaddy-powered e-store.